DioxusLabs/docsite/docs/en/getting_started/desktop.md

 Build a standalone native desktop app that looks and feels the same across operating systems.

-Apps built with Dioxus are typically <5mb in size and use existing system resources, so they won't hog extreme amounts of RAM or memory.

-Examples:
+Apps built with Dioxus Desktop use the system webview to render the page.
+This makes the final size of application much smaller than other webview renderers (typically under 5mb).

+Although desktop apps are rendered in a webview, your Rust code runs natively.
+This means that browser APIs are _not_ available, so rendering WebGL, Canvas, etc is not as easy as the Web.
+However, native system APIs _are_ accessible, so streaming, WebSockets, filesystem, etc are all easly accessable though system APIs.

+Dioxus Desktop is built off [Tauri](https://tauri.app/).
+Right now there are limited Dioxus abstractions over the menubar, event handling, etc. In some places you may need to leverage Tauri dirrectly – through [Wry](http://github.com/tauri-apps/wry/) and [Tao](http://github.com/tauri-apps/tao).

+> In the future, we plan to move to a custom web renderer-based DOM renderer with WGPU integrations ([Blitz](https://github.com/DioxusLabs/blitz)).

+## Examples

 - [File Explorer](https://github.com/DioxusLabs/example-projects/blob/master/file-explorer)
 - [WiFi Scanner](https://github.com/DioxusLabs/example-projects/blob/master/wifi-scanner)

 [![File ExplorerExample](https://raw.githubusercontent.com/DioxusLabs/example-projects/master/file-explorer/image.png)](https://github.com/DioxusLabs/example-projects/tree/master/file-explorer)

-## Support

-The desktop is a powerful target for Dioxus but is currently limited in capability when compared to the Web platform.
-Currently, desktop apps are rendered with the platform's WebView library, but your Rust code is running natively on a native thread.
-This means that browser APIs are _not_ available, so rendering WebGL, Canvas, etc is not as easy as the Web.
-However, native system APIs _are_ accessible, so streaming, WebSockets, filesystem, etc are all viable APIs.
-In the future, we plan to move to a custom web renderer-based DOM renderer with WGPU integrations.

-Dioxus Desktop is built off [Tauri](https://tauri.app/).
-Right now there aren't any Dioxus abstractions over the menubar, handling, etc, so you'll want to leverage Tauri – mostly [Wry](http://github.com/tauri-apps/wry/) and [Tao](http://github.com/tauri-apps/tao)) directly.

 # Getting started